armanbarghi/Hand-Hygiene-Tracking-System/README.md

 To install Mosquitto Broker:

-'sudo apt install -y mosquitto mosquitto-clients'
+`sudo apt install -y mosquitto mosquitto-clients`

 To make Mosquitto broker automatically start with the boot:

-'sudo systemctl enable mosquitto.service
+`sudo systemctl enable mosquitto.service`

 To test the installation by running the following command:

-'mosquitto -v'
+`mosquitto -v`

 We can stop the moquitto broker by the following command:

-'sudo systemctl stop mosquitto.service'
+`sudo systemctl stop mosquitto.service`